hrpccs/zero-trace/README.md

 - RHEL 8.2+
 - Debian 11+

-And to build bpf applications, you should install the following development tools:
+And to build bpf applications, you should also install the following development tools:

 ```
 # Ubuntu